brutal-plugin/brutal/README.md

 http://wallpaperswide.com/deathwing-wallpapers.html

-thanks to the creators of the font inconsolata, i sourced from:
+Raph Levien for creating the inconsolata font, i sourced from:

 https://fonts.google.com/specimen/Inconsolata

-most code has been written from scratch, using templates and examples from the muschlient forums. loads of thanks to Nick and Fendish at mushclient dot com.
+Nick and Fendish at mushclient dot com. parts of this plugin would not be possible with the hard work, code, and examples from these gurus.

 http://mushclient.com/mushclient/mushclient.htm